iahmad1337/i337tool/readme.md

 TODO
+- makefile with system-wide install (only readable)
+- bwrap all the things
-- urldecode
+- shell completion
-- size + sha256sum + other stat attrs
+- separate user for various scripts?
-- zstd?
+- agentic audit
-- osx + linux blob (both static)